 Criminal courts may order the drunk driver to pay restitution, but this typically covers only basic expenses and is much less than full compensation available through civil lawsuits.
 We carefully coordinate with criminal proceedings to ensure we gather all available evidence while protecting your right to full compensation.

-Going After Bars and Restaurants (Dram Shop Cases)
+Suing Bars and Restaurants for a Scranton Car Accident (Dram Shop Cases)

 Pennsylvania law allows us to pursue compensation not just from drunk drivers, but also from bars, restaurants, and other establishments that served them alcohol when they were already visibly intoxicated.